Yip Kai-foon: Capture and trial

 His career finally came to an end on 13 May 1996 when he was arrested following a Kennedy Town gunfight with police that left him paralyzed from the waist down.
-At the time he had a HK$1 million reward on his head, but the two officers involved did not receive the reward.
+At the time he had a HK$1 million reward on his head, though the two officers involved did not receive the reward.
 Two police officers had surprised Yip and his gang in an alley near the waterfront.
 Since they had just debarked from a boat, the police suspected they were illegal immigrants and asked for identification.
 The rest of the gang fled, but Yip pulled a gun from a bag and began shooting.
 During an ensuing foot pursuit, the officers testified they ordered him to drop his gun, which he refused to do, instead shooting at the officers.
 After his gun jammed, he was captured.
 He was found with a machine gun, a pistol, and 1.8 kg of explosives.

-He was charged with possession of firearms and ammunition without a licence and shooting with intent to do grievous bodily harm stemming from wounds one of the officers received in the course of the arrest.
-While Yip was recovering from his injuries, additional charges of escaping custody and kidnapping (during the van hijack) were added stemming from his 1989 escape.
+He was charged with possession of firearms and ammunition without a licence, and shooting with intent to do grievous bodily harm, stemming from wounds one of the officers received in the course of the arrest.
+While Yip was recovering from his injuries, additional charges of escaping custody and kidnapping (during the van hijacking) were added stemming from his 1989 escape.

-During the lead-up to the trial, a fictionalized version of Yip's life was filmed as King of Robbery (悍匪), also known as Life Will Never Be Twice, starring Simon Yam and Roy Cheung), but its planned August 1996 release was delayed by court order.
+During the lead-up to the trial, a fictionalised version of Yip's life was filmed as King of Robbery (悍匪), also known as Life Will Never Be Twice and starring Simon Yam and Roy Cheung, but its planned August 1996 release was delayed by court order.

-Yip's trial began on 18 February 1997, with the defence claiming the police shot Yip in the back and then stole HK$30,000 from him.
+Yip's trial began on 18 February 1997, with the defence claiming that the police shot Yip in the back and then stole HK$30,000 from him.
 He dismissed his defence team two days later, subsequently appearing to fall asleep when given the chance to cross-examine a prosecution witness.

 On 10 March 1997, he was convicted of all charges and sentenced to 41 years in prison, which consists of the 11 years he had left on his original sentence and 30 years on the new charges, to be served consecutively.
 The earliest year in which he could have been released was 2022.